nicholgroup/urpec/README.md

 Right now this is intended for use with NPGS.

 To run urpec, download all files to a folder.
 Set you matlab path to this folder and run urpec, optionally with arguments.
 See the documentation inside urpec for calling urpec with arguments.
+You can also run it from a script.
+This is useful for batch processing.
+See the script called run_urpec.

 Current PSFs available are
 - GaAs, 30 kV, 200nm PMMA